Werfit/tic-tac-toe/backend/README.md

 The application requires the following environment variables:

-- `APPLICATION_PORT` - Port number for the application
+- `PORT` - Port number for the application
-- `APPLICATION_CORS` - CORS origin configuration
+- `CORS` - CORS origin configuration

 ## Testing